A Simple Guide to Using CSS3 Multiple Backgrounds

 }

-The code above is clearly superfluous.
-In CSS3, this code can be concatenated in single background-image property, as follows;
+The code above is clearly redundant.
+In CSS3, this can be simplified into a single background-image property, as shown below:

 .weather {